 Warning Signs of a Nigerian Email Scam

-You receive a contact from someone you have never seen before asking you to help someone from another country transfer money out of their country (i.e. Nigeria or Iraq).
+You receive an email from someone you have never seen before asking you to help someone from another country transfer money out of their country (i.e. Nigeria or Iraq).

 The request often includes a long, sad story about why the owner can not transfer the money themselves.
 Typically, it involves some conflict or inheritance, and they want to move the money straight into your account.
 You are offered a financial reward for helping them access their “trapped funds”.